 I will update this from time to time with any other cooling pads I test.
 If you make or sell Laptop Cooling pads and want me to test and benchmark its performance on cooling the Dell G7, contact me.

-You can remove the large blue heat sink inside the Dell G7.
+You will need to remove the large blue heat sink inside the Dell G7.
 You will require the following

 - Prying Tool or Spudger, this is the cheapest iFixit Prying Tool